Organic Grower Fruit Growers News Vegetable Growers News National Nut Grower Spudman Product Processing GPN Mag

 “Definitely start off slow,” he said.
 “Research as much as you can, learn about the process and the area you’re growing in.
 See if others have made mistakes and the hard lessons they learned that they can share with you to help speed your time.”

-Haygood also entered organics for health reasons.
+Haygood also turned to organics for health reasons.

 “Every year is a gone year,” the 41-year-old said.
 “If I live to be 80 and farm to the day I pass, I will have 40 more chances to try something new, to try to prove something to try to do something healthier.”

 “Things like that will speed this whole industry’s acceptability of all this equipment,” Haygood said.
-“Once it gets to where a laser weeder like that can deliver three to four acres an hour, it will be able to cover a lot of ground in custom weeding.”
+“Once it gets to where a laser weeder can deliver three to four acres an hour, it will be able to cover a lot of ground in custom weeding.”

 “It’s the way of the future,” he said.
 “It will allow for a job to be done with a lot fewer mistakes and more consistency.
 We couldn’t get enough help to afford and do that kind of work.”